spring-labs/org.openwms.zile/README.md

 ```

 The command above starts up all containers in the background and returns to the shell.
 Now we can monitor the logs
-for all or for a single container:
+for all or for a single container, for example the Routing Service:

 ```
-docker-compose logs -f
 docker-compose logs -f routing-service
 ```

-Please notice: Starting all containers with compose requires a huge memory and cpu consumption.
+Notice: Starting all containers with compose requires a huge memory and cpu consumption.
 If services fail to start and return with an exit code 137 they cannot allocate enough memory.
 Check the container state:

 ```
 docker-compose ps